-With Easter approaching quickly (wow, it’s early this year!)
-I thought I would share an excerpt of my book Kids First, Diabetes Second.
+With Easter approaching quickly I thought I would share an excerpt of my book Kids First, Diabetes Second.
 There is an entire chapter devoted to helping kids with diabetes enjoy the same experiences as other children including playdates, sleepovers, camping, amusement parks, and holidays.
 We all know that there is more and more emphasis put on food at the holidays.
 Here are a few tips that might help get you through Easter.
 If you have more ideas, I would love to hear them in the comments.

 Chapter 7: Less Stress, More Happiness

 With all the added tasks and concerns we have as parents of a child with diabetes, it’s easy to get caught up in the details of daily management and lose sight of the fact that your child is still a child—with all the enthusiasm and curiosity that entails.
 He or she may have diabetes, but it’s important for long-term well being to have normal childhood experiences.
 Playtime, parties, holidays, and sports are supposed to be fun but, let’s face it, diabetes adds a challenge to these rites of childhood.
 So, how do you balance caring for your child’s health and letting them just be kids?
 I have a few suggestions.

 On Easter, our focus is on fun.
 The Easter Bunny leaves a note for the kids with clues as to where he hid surprises.
 The kids grab their Easter baskets and follow the clues.
 At each location there is one item for each child.
 These include non-food items such as a book, sidewalk chalk, a toy car, or small plastic animal, plastic eggs filled with coins, and, of course, it culminates in finding a chocolate bunny!